By Nita Sharma Das, PhD, ND.

-- An individual suffering from recurrent cholestasis often become distressed.
+- An individual suffering from recurrent cholestasis often becomes distressed.

 - Results in elevated blood lipid level (Hyperlipidemia).

-- Aagenaes Syndrome-affected women face several social implications due to lymphoedema and recurrent bacterial skin infections like erysipelas, which causes red patches on the skin.
+- Aagenaes syndrome-affected individuals face several social implications due to lymphoedema and recurrent bacterial skin infections like erysipelas, which causes red patches on the skin.